 Let the father of the Beard Brand himself, Eric Bandholz, show you:

 Combing a beard isn’t exactly rocket science.
 It’s almost like combing your hair, just with few differences.

 First, you want to start from combing underneath the beard, especially if its big and thick.

 Next start isolating the snags and untangle them.

 And finally, finish off by combing everything downwards.
 This is important; always end the combing session by straightening your facial hair downwards.

 Conclusion on Beard and Mustache Combs

-As many as there are the combers, there’s also combs, but not just any comb shall do.
+Beard comb is essential to any good beard maintenance routine, and many as there are the combers, there are also combs, but not just any comb shall do.